jeonsi/openswitch-porting-issues/0.3.0/issue04-sfp.md

 - I don't think the SFP+ module problematic.
 The same SFP+ module is recognized when inserted in the other ports.
 - I don't think the port itself is problematic, either.
 Because when I was using Cumulus, I've never experienced such problems.
   For the exact probe, I should install Cumulus again, but it's very time consuming.

+# Workaround
+- Do not use port 10 and 34.